-Since social media is constantly evolving, you need a content strategy, otherwise, you might get tempted to post content without considering your engagement goals.
+Since social media is constantly evolving, you need a content strategy.
+Otherwise, you might get tempted to post content without considering your engagement goals.
 So, what types of content will get you more shares?

 When content attracts engagement, there’s usually something exciting that the audience grabs onto.
-If you don’t know your audience very well, that would be the first place to start in planning your new social media content strategy.
+If you don’t know your audience very well, that would be the first place to start planning your new social media content strategy.

 To help with your social media content journey, we’ve put together the top social media content ideas that have proven to be engaging.
 However, these ideas are just the start.
-It’s best if you go through a full social media audit, create buyer personas, and start an editorial calendar to build your new content.
+It’s best if you go through a complete social media audit, create buyer personas, and start an editorial calendar to build your new content.

 Engagement Post Ideas for Social Media

 From trying some new formats to building incredible visuals with new tools, there are various ways to create engaging posts.
 Since social media is made to serve up content to audiences looking to consume, if you don’t get any engagement on a post, you may need to take a step back and look at what your audience likes on other pages first.